About Portland International Airport (PDX)

 Public transport rail:

-A full service bank is located in the terminal building.
-Numerous ATMs and two Travelex bureaux de change (one in the baggage claim area and another in concourse D) are also available.
+A full service bank is located in Concourse C. Numerous ATMs and two Travelex bureaux de change (one in the baggage claim area and another in concourse D) are also available.

 There is a good selection of cafés, bars and restaurants at Portland International Airport in both the public and departures areas.
 Among the options are international fast-food chains, ice cream parlours, Asian cuisine, delis and American-style diners.